 Peter R Florence, Lucas Manuelli, Russ Tedrake - Guided Uncertainty-Aware Policy Optimization: Combining Learning and Model-Based Strategies for Sample-Efficient Policy Learning

-Carlos Florensa, Michelle Lee, Jonathan Tremblay, Nathan Ratliff, Animesh Garg, Fabio Ramos, Dieter Fox - Zero-Shot Reinforcement Learning with Deep Attention Convolutional Neural Networks
+Michelle A. Lee, Carlos Florensa, Jonathan Tremblay, Nathan Ratliff, Animesh Garg, Fabio Ramos, Dieter Fox - Zero-Shot Reinforcement Learning with Deep Attention Convolutional Neural Networks

 Sahika Genc, Sunil Mallya, Sravan Babu Bodapati, Tao Sun, Yunzhe Tao - H∞ Model-free Reinforcement Learning with Robust Stability Guarantee